LTUE/call-for-panelists/README.md

 ## TODO

 * CSRF on all forms
-* Pull in real data from the spreadsheets
 * Social logins
 * Email - to confirm accounts, and
 * Password reset
-* Picture upload
-* The books/presentation requests
 * Input hours available, limiting shown panels to those
 * Test with bulk data